-To continue the commemoration of the Reformation in Rowan, St. John’s will launch its heritage museum in 2018 by celebrating the act of benevolence that established our congregation in Salisbury.
+To commemorate the 250th anniversary of Salisbury’s first church building, St. John’s has launched its first digital exhibit in a soon-to-be-named heritage museum.
+The exhibit celebrates the act of benevolence that established our congregation in Salisbury.

 The John Lewis Beard deed of 1768 provided land for the location of a church— the first to be built in Salisbury— in the eastern square of the new county seat.
 The site was in a grove on the edge of the village where he had recently buried a beloved daughter.
-(Today this is the area we call the Lutheran Cemetery, where many of Salisbury’s early settlers were buried, including some of the founders of our congregation.)
+Today the area is known as the Lutheran Cemetery, where many of Salisbury’s early settlers, business leaders, and educators were buried, including some of the founders of our congregation.